 Gold is a good investment for those looking to diversify their current portfolios.
 The return on gold is usually the opposite of that of traditional investments, such as stocks and bonds.
 When these assets perform negatively, the value of gold generally increases.
 Investors can invest in gold through exchange-traded funds (ETFs), buy shares of gold miners and associated companies, and purchase a physical product.

+For those looking for the best IRA gold fund, there are a variety of options available to fit any budget or risk tolerance.
 These investors have as many reasons for investing in metal as there are methods for making those investments.
 Physical gold or ingots can be purchased in the form of bars and coins.
 And, according to Gold Bars Worldwide, gold bars have to be 99.5% pure to be considered a true investment, meaning that anything below that figure can be difficult to sell back to the market, so be careful not to buy any “foolish gold”.
 By investing some money in gold, in addition to your other investments, you will increase the likelihood that your money will grow.

 I'm here to say yes, and buying physical gold bars is just one of the three main ways to invest and benefit from rising gold prices.
 A relatively small increase in the price of gold can generate significant gains in the best gold stocks, and owners of gold stocks tend to earn a much higher return on investment (ROI) than owners of physical gold.